varigence/docs/bimlflex/metadata-editors/business-modeling.md

 The **Event Matrix** is a specialized **Business Model Canvas**.
 However, the **Event Matrix** only displays Business Entities that are related to the Event.

-The intent of the Event Matrix is to capture which Business Entities relate to a specific Event.
+The intent of the **Event Matrix** is to capture which Business Entities relate to a specific Event.
 From the **Event Matrix**, users can manually remove and edit Business Entities that only relate to that Event.

 ![Event Matrix Overview](images/business-modeling-event-matrix.png "Event Matrix Overview")

+This means that the **Event Matrix** shows a subset of the Business Entities on the **Business Model Canvas**.
+The relationship between the **Event Matrix** and the Business Model is referred to as an `Overview Model`.
+An **Event Matrix** belongs to an `Overview Model`, which is the Business Model it is created in.

 Any edits that are made to Business Entity tiles in this view will also apply to the **Business Model Canvas**.
 This allows edits to maintain parity between the **Business Model Canvas** and each individual **Event Matrix**.